tabareCapitan/tabarecapitan.github.io/docs/openScience.md

 When possible[^4], I include a link to a replication package (💾) that contains instructions to replicate the analyses, as well as data and code when possible.
 When I succeed in my quest for transparency, my work can be replicated with one click (provided you have the right software and basic folder structure).
 However, this is an ongoing effort that is better reflected in my ongoing research.

+### Projects

-In addition to my efforts to make my own work transparent, I've also (recently) joined a few larger projects that aim to study generalizability and replicability of research in social sciences.
-I'll add more information as these projects start to produce outcomes.
+In addition to my efforts to make my own work transparent, I've also joined a few larger projects that aim to study generalizability and replicability of research in social sciences.
+You can find the outcomes of these projects [here](https://www.tabarecapitan.com/morePapers/).

 ---